-For the roughly 25 students offered admission to the Williams-Exeter Programme each spring, the year abroad is a rare opportunity for immersion in the intellectual, social, and cultural life of one of the world’s great universities.
+For the 26 students offered admission to the Williams-Exeter Programme each spring, the year abroad is a rare opportunity for immersion in the intellectual, social, and cultural life of one of the world’s great universities.
 Williams students participating in the Programme hold Visiting Student status, entitling them to all the same privileges and access as regular Oxford undergraduates.

 Over the course of the eight-week Michaelmas, Hilary, and Trinity terms of the academic year, students participate in tutorial courses chosen for a variety of fields.
 Coursework is completed against the backdrop of a university that emerged in the 11th century and is rich in history, tradition, and academic resources.
 Oxford University’s renowned Bodleian Library, which opened in 1602, holds over 11 million printed items.
 Exeter itself was founded in 1314, making it Oxford’s fourth-oldest college.

-International Education and Study Away Office
+Global Education and Study Away Office

 Hopkins Hall 2nd Floor, Room 210,

 The Williams-Exeter Programme Complex is located approximately one mile from the city center.

 Director for 2022-2024: